AET-DevOps26/team-drops/helm/team-drops/README.md

 Expected results:

 - Application images point to `ghcr.io/aet-devops26/...`.
-- Application and monitoring workloads render in `team-drops`, while their separate Helm releases retain distinct ownership and resource names.
+- Application workloads render in `team-drops` and monitoring workloads render in `drops-monitoring`.
-- Monitoring Roles and RoleBindings grant namespaced read-only access to application metrics, Kubernetes state, and application pod logs.
+- Monitoring Roles and RoleBindings grant read-only access to application metrics, Kubernetes state, and application pod logs.
 - The kube-state-metrics Role contains only `list` and `watch` for pods and deployments in `team-drops`.
 - No cluster-scoped RBAC or privileged host access is rendered.